rgant/saas-api-boilerplate/ourmarshmallow/README.md

 * `attribute` is always set to the name for the relationship on Model.
   * Example: `Articles.author`
 * `relationship_name` is the dasherized version of `attribute` for the relationship urls.
+* `parent_model` is the Model of the schema with the relationship.
+So we have everything necessary to respond on endpoints for this relation in this field.
+This could be the marshmallow_sqlalchemy.fields.Relation.model property, but that only works if the Schema is instantiated.
+It also conflicts with the marshmallow_jsonapi.fields.Relationship.schema property.

 These values, plus `self_url_kwargs` are set automatically by the converter when converting the model to a schema.
 When all three are set on initialization of the Relationship object then: